What Are the Three Types of Product Defects in Nebraska?

 1. What is the difference between strict liability and negligence in Nebraska product liability cases?

 Strict liability holds manufacturers responsible for defective products regardless of whether they were careless, focusing solely on the product’s defective condition.
-Negligence claims require proving the manufacturer failed to exercise reasonable care.
+Negligence claims require proving the manufacturer failed to exercise reasonable care in designing, manufacturing, or warning about the product.
 Nebraska law allows both theories, though strict liability claims against sellers are limited to situations where the seller is also the manufacturer.

 2. How long do I have to file a product liability lawsuit in Nebraska?

 Nebraska law requires filing product liability claims within four years from when the injury occurs or is discovered.
-Additionally, Nebraska imposes a 10-year statute of repose for products manufactured in state.
+Additionally, Nebraska imposes a 10-year statute of repose for products manufactured in state, meaning no claims can be filed more than ten years after the product was first sold.
 For detailed information about these deadlines, consult Nebraska’s product liability deadline requirements.

 3. Can I still pursue a claim if I partially caused my own injury?

 Yes, Nebraska follows modified comparative fault rules allowing recovery if you’re less than 50% at fault.
 Your compensation will be reduced by your percentage of fault.
-If you’re 50% or more at fault, you cannot recover damages.
+If you’re 50% or more at fault, you cannot recover damages under Nebraska law.

 4. What if the company that made my defective product is out of business?

 You may still have options even if the manufacturer no longer exists.
 Other parties in the distribution chain might bear responsibility, or the manufacturer’s insurance coverage might still be available.
-If another company acquired the manufacturer’s assets or liabilities, they might be responsible.
-An experienced attorney can investigate all potential sources of recovery.
+If another company acquired the manufacturer’s assets or liabilities, they might be responsible for product liability claims.
+An experienced attorney can investigate all potential sources of recovery and identify viable defendants.

 5. Do I need to hire experts for my product liability case?

 Most product liability cases require expert testimony to prove defects and establish causation.
 Experts might include engineers, safety specialists, medical professionals, or industry standards experts.
-They analyze the product, explain how defects occurred, and testify about safer alternative designs.
-Your attorney typically arranges for appropriate experts based on your case’s specific needs.
+They analyze the product, explain how defects occurred, and testify about safer alternative designs or adequate warnings.
+Your attorney typically arranges for appropriate experts based on your case’s specific needs and the type of defect involved.

 💡 Pro Tip: Start documenting everything immediately after your injury, including keeping a daily journal of your pain levels, limitations, and how the injury affects your daily life.
 This contemporaneous record provides powerful evidence of your damages.